 About the Guest

 Annie and her husband have a small, 5 acre, farm on the Colorado High Prairie, Seeds to Savor Farm, where they grow and preserve historic heirloom strains of flowers, veggies, hemp, and herbs.
 They have flowers from Washington’s garden, as well as from the Shakespeare Library, and seeds that are Native American in origin.
 Their hemp seed is an original Colorado strain.
 They are also RVers, travelers, and adventurers, and they love visiting and supporting other farms, as well as hosting Boondockers who are interested in learning more about seed preservation and permaculture methods.
 They have often offered travelers a place to park in exchange for an occasional hand on the farm.
+Keeping your farm in order requires good cleaning service, you can find it by visiting www.checklistmaids.com/ .
 Their guests have been happy to learn more about saving seeds, canning, soap making, and permaculture methods, and they have had some great help as a result of the exchange!
 They created Rollinghomestays.com to make it easier for Farmers and RVers to connect, recognizing that often owners of small farms and homesteads could sometimes use a hand, but not necessarily a full-time employee.
 Rollinghomestays.com allows for a trade!
 Boondockers can either offer a hand on the farm, or make a farm purchase of fresh produce, fiber arts, eggs, or whatever the farm produces.
 It’s a win-win!!
 Travelers can support local farms, and eat fresh food wherever they go, and small farms and homesteads get the help and support they occasionally need.

 Resources and mentions